10. The Rolling Stones - "Start Me Up" - Super Bowl XL 2006

 His hit making days may have been behind him, but that didn't stop Prince from bringing his full purple majesty to the Super Bowl in 2007.
 Rain did nothing to get in the way.
-It's a toss up whether the finale "Purple Rain" or the opener "Let's Go Crazy" is the key moment, but my preference is for the upbeat in this performance.
+It's a toss up whether the finale "Purple Rain" or the opener "Let's Go Crazy" is the key moment.
 Prince remains one of pop's most riveting and creative stage performers of all time.

 1. U2 - "Where the Streets Have No Name" - Super Bowl XXXVI 2002